-What to do in Sitia
+What to do in Sitia, Crete

 Kazarma (Casa di arma), the fortress of Sitia’s castle, has a tumultuous history to tell.
 From the Middle Ages to Byzantium and beyond, it’s been demolished, repaired and rebuilt many times over.
-Venetians, pirates, Ottomans, earthquakes … all have left their mark on Kazarma.
+Venetians, Ottomans, pirates, earthquakes … all have left their mark on Kazarma.
 And yet it’s still there, each summer hosting the Kornaria, a series of cultural events.

 Sitia welcomes you with its restaurants, cafes and charming waterfront.
 It’s an animated scene, with shops, tavernas and bars.
 Visit the Archaeological and Folklore Museum and then go swimming on the sandy beach next to the town centre.

-The exotic palm forest at Vai
+Explore the exotic palm forest at Vai

-Near the beach, there are remnants of a colony built by the Phoenicians.
+Near the beach are remnants of a colony built by the Phoenicians.
 Ancient Itanos, whose ruins are spread along a sandy hill, acquired its wealth and power by trading Tyrian purple, a rare dye for fabrics.
 It was prosperous until the Byzantine period, decorating its public buildings and temples with beautiful marble and even having its own currency.
 The raids of the Saracens in the 9th century signalled the end of its glory days.
 Today, you’ll see the ruins scattered across the width of the cape.

-Hidden gems of Sitia
+Hidden gems of Sitia, Crete